Sophie Webber, Cellist, Artistic Director

 “Sophie Webber is an extraordinary musician and a first-rate cellist.
 Her spirit is always warm and engaging and her playing is consistently compelling.” -Dale Warland

-Sophie is in demand as soloist, chamber musician, collaborator, and music teacher in Chicagoland and in Europe.
+British cellist Sophie Webber is in demand as soloist, chamber musician, collaborator, and music teacher in Chicagoland and in Europe.
 She is involved in a number of interdisciplinary collaborations (including being a member of the new music ensemble, Fulcrum Point) and is committed to bringing talent and creativity together in ways that are meaningful for the community.
 With a Doctorate from the Indiana Jacobs School of Music, her principal teachers include Janos Starker, Tsuyoshi Tsutsumi, and Richard Markson.
 Sophie has served as cello faculty at Southeast Missouri University, and is currently on the faculty at Lake Forest College and the Music Institute of Chicago.

 Jeeyoon Kim, Pianist